MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Gets a reporting service point.

 ### [Get-CMResource](Get-CMResource.md)
-Gets a Configuration Manager resource.
+Get a Configuration Manager resource.

 ### [Get-CMResultantCollection](Get-CMResultantCollection.md)
 {{ Fill in the Synopsis }}